Mishra Dhatu Nigam: Products

-MIDHANI specializes in manufacturing a wide range of superalloys, titanium, special purpose steels and other special metals & alloys meeting stringent international standards for application in aerospace, defence, atomic energy, power generation, chemical and various other high technology industries.
+MIDHANI specializes in manufacturing a wide range of superalloys, titanium, special-purpose steels, and other special metals & alloys meeting international standards.
+These materials are used in applications across aerospace, defence, atomic energy, power generation, chemical, and various other high-technology industries.
+MIDHANI provided unique metals and alloys for the Gaganyaan programme, Aditya-L1 mission, and Chandrayaan-3 mission in 2023.
+Additionally, the company has created products for Manik engine, Kaveri Derivative Engine, and Advanced Medium Combat Aircraft.

+Superalloys

+TITAN 26A and TITAN 29A are high-temperature titanium alloys that have been indigenously developed in India, in which MIDHANI collaborated with DMRL.
+The development of these alloys represents a significant step toward self-reliance in the aerospace sector, They are used for manufacturing critical components like compressor discs, blades, and shafts for engines, including those for Adour (Jaguar aircraft) and Kaveri aircraft engines.
+These alloys are part of the titanium-aluminum-vanadium family.

-Armour Products
+Armour products

 MIDHANI has been manufacturing bulk quantities of armour steel products offering ballistic protection against a variety of weapon systems including 9mm SMC, AK-47 and 7.62mm SLR etc. based on technologies developed by DMRL, a constituent of the DRDO.

-Select few armoured products manufactured by MIDHANI are, "Rakshak" Bullet-proof jackets, "Patka" (Head band) for protection of head, Bullet proof protection of personnel carriers for paramilitary forces & VVIP cars and custom-made/fabricated armour systems.
+Select few armoured products manufactured by MIDHANI are, "Rakshak" bullet-proof jackets, "Patka" (headband) for protection of head, bulletproof protection of personnel carriers for paramilitary forces & VVIP cars and custom-made/fabricated armour systems.

-MIDHANI also manufactures and markets Bhabha Kavach which is an armour panel which provides protection against bullets of different threat levels.
+MIDHANI also manufactures and markets Bhabha Kavach, which is an armour panel that protects against bullets of different threat levels.
 A special process developed by BARC is used to create panels offering Level III and Level III+ ballistic protection while being much lighter than other currently available ballistic armour in the international market.
 BARC has transferred the technology of Bhabha Kavach to MIDHANI and the Ordnance Factory Board, for serial production.

-Welding Electrodes
+Welding electrodes

 MIDHANI is the only company in India capable of manufacturing non-synthetic type welding electrodes for various defence applications namely, for the construction of nuclear submarines, surface ships, among others.

-Biomedical Implants
+Biomedical implants

-MIDHANI manufactures custom implants/ biomedical products to suit the specific requirements of patients and doctors, for e.g., Hinge Knee Joint, Ace tabular cup with attached Iliac Wing and Lumbar Puncture Needle Device etc.
+MIDHANI manufactures custom implants/biomedical products to suit the specific requirements of patients and doctors, for e.g., hinge knee Joint, ace tabular cup with attached lliac wing and lumbar puncture needle device etc.

 MIDHANI conforms to ASTM, BS, ISO & IS & other standards for materials as well as biomedical products.
 MIDHANI has facilities for inspection and quality control for surgical implants like – full range of Mechanical Testing, comprehensive Physical and Magnetic testing, total range of NDT including gamma ray, ultrasonic, magnetic, dye penetrate test etc.